JoaoFranco03/Minesweeper/README.md

 To run this program, you must have Java 19 or higher installed on your machine.
 You can download the latest version of Java from the [official Java website](https://www.java.com/en/download/).

-### Installing

-1. Clone this repository to your local machine.
-2. Navigate to the root directory of the project.
-3. Compile the Java files by running `javac *.java` in the terminal or command prompt.
-4. Run the program by typing `java Minesweeper` in the terminal or command prompt.

 ## Playing the Game

 The game board consists of a grid of squares.
 Each square can either be empty or contain a mine.
 The game starts with all squares hidden.